LIBRARY SERVICES MANAGER- Branches

 - Knowledge of leadership principles and best practices for selecting, supervising, and motivating employees.

-- Supervisory skills to be able to effectively supervise and train staff to build successful teams.
+- Supervisory skills to effectively supervise and train staff to build successful teams.

 - Ability to foster an environment of inclusion wherein all employees are treated respectfully, are valued for their strengths, and feel that they can safely express themselves.